CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

 **Recipes**

 Once the user has added their available ingredients the user will be able to search the recipe list using a number of filters, the app will provide recipes based on the ingredients presented in their fridge.
 Each recipe has a list of tags like “Gluten Free” that can be used to filter the recipes.
 The app will return the “best” recipes for the user to make.
-The user can click on a recipe to view it’s instructions and it’s ingredients.
+The user can click on a recipe to view it’s instructions, and it’s ingredients.